Drug information provided by: Micromedex

 It is very important that your doctor check your progress while you are using this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
 Blood and urine tests may be needed to check for unwanted effects.

-Do not use Natesto® together with other medicines given into your nose (such as oxymetazoline), unless your doctor says it is okay.
+Do not use Natesto® together with other medicines given into your nose (eg, oxymetazoline), unless your doctor says it is okay.

 This medicine should not be used by women.
 Testosterone may cause birth defects if a pregnant woman comes in contact with the medicine.
 Make sure your doctor knows if your sexual partner is pregnant.
 If a pregnancy occurs while you are using this medicine, tell your doctor right away.